stansimley/Scripts/README.md

 https://cloud.google.com/sql/docs/mysql/connect-external-app

 ## Abstract
-Converting various types of CSV files to SQL may require different specifications depending on encoding, delimiting, datatypes, etc
+Converting various types of CSV files to SQL may require different specifications depending on encoding, delimiting, datatypes, etc.
 This script aims to tackle the problem in the most general way possible to provide ease of uploading data when demands for optimization are not too heavy.